-At the same time, the team ask that these use cases are raised on the LaTeX-L mailing list.
+At the same time, the team ask that these use cases are raised by emailing us.
 The team are keen to collect use cases for areas that have not yet been addressed and to provide new code where the required interfaces become clear.